 An introduction to the fundamental issues, concepts and tools common to all areas of computing security.
 Topics include identifying attackers and their motivations.
 Essential techniques will be introduced covering the areas of anti-virus, monitoring, virtual machines, account control, and access rights management.
 Various security models will be investigated.
 Concept areas such as confidentiality, integrity, availability and privacy will be studied.
 Class 3, Credit 3 (Fall, Spring)

 This is the first in a two-course sequence intended for students majoring in mathematics, science or engineering.
 It emphasizes the understanding of concepts, and using them to solve real-world problems.
 The course covers two-dimensional analytic geometry, functions, limits, continuity, the derivative, rules of differentiation, applications of the derivative, Riemann sums, definite integrals, and indefinite integrals.

-Prerequisite: Students must have an ALEKS math placement exam score greater than or equal to 80 or a math placement exam (MPE) score greater than or equal to 75 or department permission to enroll in this class.
+Prerequisite: A- or better in MATH-111 or A- or better in ((NMTH-260 or NMTH-272 or NMTH-275) and NMTH-220) or a math placement exam score greater than or equal to 80 or department permission to enroll in this class.